top of page

 • Vital records must be certified copies from the County Recorder or CDPH

-• Notarized documents must include correct California notarial wording
+• Notarized documents must include correct California acknowledgment or jurat wording

 • School documents must be certified by the registrar and notarized

-• Corporate documents must be signed by an authorized representative and notarized
+• Corporate documents must be signed and notarized properly

 Once apostilled, your document is legally valid in Spain.
-No Spanish consulate or embassy visit is required.
+No consulate or embassy legalization is required.

 Common Mistakes When Apostilling for Spain